DS4SD/docling/README.md

 ## License

-The Docowing codebase is under MIT license.
+The Docowling codebase is under MIT license.
 For individual model usage, please refer to the model licenses found in the original packages.